 The mortgage schemes resemble the traditional interest-only mortgage where you have to repay the interest accrued over the loan every month.
 It helps in maintaining a level of balance throughout the life of your loan.

-The main difference between interest-only mortgage after retirement plan and retirement mortgage is that the retirement interest-only loan has no fixed term and only requires repaying when you die or move out permanently.
+The main difference between an interest-only mortgage after retirement plan and a retirement mortgage is that the retirement interest-only loan has no fixed term and only requires repaying when you die or move out permanently.

 Benefits of Retirement Interest-Only Mortgages

 There are numerous benefits of the retirement interest-only mortgage plan, and some of these include:

 - The interest rates5 can be lower than that of the lifetime mortgage schemes

 - You don’t need financial advice, even though most financial experts recommend it

 - You can borrow more capital with the RIO than a lifetime mortgage

 - You can repay the mortgage plan early, although there might be associated with early repayment charges